nestor-ps/classKroll/README.md

 # classKroll

 ### Main features
-Simple and lightweight js file to add custom classes to DOM elements when they appear in the viewport while scrolling.
+Inspired by Skrollr and WOW, classKroll is a simple and lightweight js file to add custom classes to DOM elements as they appear in the viewport while scrolling.
 Perfect for transition classes and effects.

 ```html
 <div data-kroll="rotate" class="bars" data-kroll-position="center" >Bar content</div>